kash2277/CS410-Project-5/README.md

 **RUN:**

--change the name of the sender, recipient atsign keys.
+-change the name of the sender, recipient atsign keys in .

--make sure at_keys in keys folder inside JAVA folder are your at_keys
+-make sure at_keys in Keys folder inside JAVA folder are your at_keys

--Run the Java executable file to start the console.
+-Run the Java executable file to start the App.